 Remarkable things happen when you allow yourself to become fully engaged with creating art or performing music.
 At every level, you learn how little things make big things happen.
 The arts allow you to experience things from a global perspective and to bring real world meaning to basic knowledge and skills.

 About 20 years ago I met a young musician who told me a story I’ll never forget.
-If you have ever wondered about the value of the arts—especially the process of performing music, dance, or theater, or making visual art—her story shows how the arts provide an opportunity to learn how to live a more… Read more »
+If you have ever wondered about the value of the arts—especially the process of performing music, dance, or theater, or making visual art—her story shows how the arts provide an opportunity to learn how to live a more creative and successful life.

 December is a month of contrasts.
 While it’s a time filled with the hustle and bustle of holiday activities, it also brings us the stillness and colder, darker, shorter days of the winter season.